onflow/flow-nft/README.md

 Then you can experiment with some of the other transactions and scripts or even write your own.

+# Running Automated Tests

+You can find automated tests in the `nft_test.go` file.
+It uses the transaction templates that are contained in the `nft_templates.go` file.
+Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
+We are working on making all of this public so anyone can run tests, but haven't completed this work yet.

 ## Bonus Features

 **(These could each be defined as a separate interface and standard and are probably not part of the main standard) They are not implemented in this repository yet**